A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: C. The -SFR relation with homogenized star formation rate measurements

 \section{C.\ The \oiii{}-SFR relation with homogenized star formation rate measurements}

 In Section \ref{sec:discussion_oiii_sfr}, we present the \oiii{}-SFR relation of our sample (see also Figure \ref{fig:oiiiSFR}).
 However, as discussed in Section \ref{sec:observations_targets}, our star formation rate measurements are drawn from the literature, and were therefore obtained under a slightly different set of assumptions for our individual targets.
 In an attempt to homogenize these measurements, we consider two limiting cases that should bracket the true SFRs of our targets.
 As a lower limit, we adopt their UV SFRs, uncorrected for obscuration, while as an upper limit we adopt total SFRs as the sum of the UV and (undetected) IR emission.
 Both UV- and IR trace star formation on similar timescales of $\lesssim100\,\mathrm{Myr}$ \citep{kennicutt2012}, or possibly even shorter \citep[$\sim30\,\mathrm{Myr}$, e.g.,][]{fisher2025b}.
+Moreover, the local comparison sample from \citet{delooze2014} also adopts UV + IR-based SFRs, using GALEX FUV and \textit{Spitzer}/MIPS $24\,\mu\mathrm{m}$ data, respectively.
 The derivation of upper limits on the IR SFRs of our targets is discussed in Section \ref{sec:discussion_continuum}.
 We note that these limits depend on the assumed dust temperature, for which we adopted a fiducial $T_\mathrm{dust}=50\,\mathrm{K}$.
 A higher value of, for example, $70\,\mathrm{K}$ would increase the upper limits on $L_\mathrm{IR}$ and thus on the obscured SFRs by $\approx0.45\,\mathrm{dex}$.

 For three of our targets -- DHZ1, UHZ1 and UNCOVER-37126 -- the \oiii{}-SFR relation does not significantly change when adopting these UV- and UV+IR-based values.
 For UNCOVER-10646, as already discussed in Section \ref{sec:discussion_continuum}, the upper limit inferred from its UV+IR-based SFR is lower than that obtained from SED fitting and consequently it falls marginally above the local \oiii{}-SFR relation for dwarf galaxies from \citet{delooze2014}.
 We note that, if we consider only the narrow \oiii{} component of UNCOVER-10646, which should trace just its ISM rather than also the outflow component, we do find it to fall onto the local dwarf galaxy relation.